Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Introduction

 Rainfall, slope, and drainage density indirectly impact vulnerability in that they are not sources of pollution, yet they directly influence erodibility and pollution mobility.
-For example, the runoff from steeper slopes was more likely to carry pollutants into streams than runoff from land use in flatter slopes \citep{30}, and effects on water quality originating from land use (agriculture, industrial, and residential) adjacent to water bodies were dependent on rainfall variability \citep{15}.
-Drainage density (DD) is an indicator of surface runoff processes and direct runoff and pollution transport increase with greater DD \citep{3}.
+For example, the runoff from steeper slopes was more likely to carry pollutants into streams than runoff from land use in flatter slopes~\citep{30}, and effects on water quality originating from land use (agriculture, industrial, and residential) adjacent to water bodies were dependent on rainfall variability~\citep{15}.
+Drainage density (DD) is an indicator of surface runoff processes and direct runoff and pollution transport increase with greater DD~\citep{3}.
 Rainfall, DD, and slope were assigned Saaty-scale values of 4, 5, and 7 respectively because rainfall initiates pollutant movement events, slope is an important factor in pollutant transport, and DD influences final distribution of pollutants.

 Temperature is an environmental determinant of microbial activity and productivity including nuisance algal blooms.
-For instance, water surface temperature behavior in zones with algal bloom occurrences presented greater significant values, up to 3°C, than those with clearer water \citep{6}.
-Moreover, seasonal increases of anaerobic bacteria in aquatic surface sediment during summer compared to cool months indicated a depletion of oxygen in the overlying water \citep{25}.
-Given the absence of high resolution site monitoring throughout the Ganga basin, land surface temperature (LST) was used as a surrogate temperature estimate.
+For instance, water surface temperature behavior in zones with algal bloom occurrences presented greater significant values, up to 3°C, than those with clearer water~\citep{6}.
+Moreover, seasonal increases of anaerobic bacteria in aquatic surface sediment during summer compared to cool months indicated a depletion of oxygen in the overlying water~\citep{25}.
+Given the absence of high resolution site monitoring throughout the Ganga Basin, land surface temperature (LST) was used as a surrogate temperature estimate.
 LST was assigned the lowest importance among all input factors (9 on the Saaty-scale) because it was expected to have a minor overall relative impact on vulnerability.